JinfengZh/JinfengZh.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Shanghai Jiao Tong University, Bachelor, 2017
+* M.S. in Université Paris Dauphine-PSL , Master, 2019
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in AgroParisTech, Ingénieur(M.S.), 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, Genelarity and explainability in recommender systems, 2023 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* June 2018 - August 2018: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * AgroParisTech
+  * Duties included: Elaboration of a technical specifications document for the implementation of a platform for data management, storage, and statistical processing at the unit level.

-* Fall 2015: Research Assistant
+* April 2019 - October 2019: Research Intern
-  * Github University
+  * Globéo Travel
-  * Duties included: Merging pull requests
+  * Duties included: Completion of bibliographic work;Selection of relevant variables to define customer and company segmentation;Development of models that provide personalized and proactive recommendations to clients; Writing a research project on the design and construction of a real-time recommendation system using a knowledge base.
-  * Supervisor: Professor Hub
+  * Supervisor: Corneliu Radulescu; Elsa NEGRE

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
+* Python
+  * Deep learning frameworks: Pytorch, Tensorflow
+  * Data analysis, visualization: Pandas, Numpy; Seaborn,Matplotlib, Plotly...
+  * Machine Learning: Scikit-learn, Scipy...
+* Database: SQL, Neo4J,Mongodb
-* Skill 3
+* Git
+* PHP, HTML, CSS

 Publications
 ======